Improving Feature-based Visual Localization by Geometry-Aided Matching: Experiments

 Results are presented in Table \ref{tab:cmp_cambridge}.
-The results of PoseNet, spatial LSTM, DSAC and DSAC++ come from the paper \cite{brachmann2018learning}.
-The NG-DSAC results are obtained by using the model released by the author.
-The results of PixLoc and AS come from \cite{sarlin2021back}.
 The result of HLoc+SG is obtained from our implementation based on the released model by the author.
 We found that our re-implemented result is better than the author's.
-As can be seen from Table \ref{tab:cmp_cambridge}, the methods that regress scene coordinates, such as DSAC, DSAC++, and NG-DSAC, perform better than the methods that directly regress camera pose, such as PoseNet.
-Our method is more accurate than the methods of regressing scene coordinates and PixLoc.
-These results indicate that for the complicated task of localization, using the learning in the specific modules may be more effective than learning the whole process.
+Table \ref{tab:cmp_cambridge} demonstrates that the methods, such as NG-DSAC, DSAC$^\ast$, and SC-wLS, that regress scene coordinates exhibit better performance than the methods that directly regress camera pose, such as PoseNet and DFNet.
+Additionally, our method proves to be more accurate than the methods of regressing scene coordinates and PixLoc.
+These findings suggest that for the challenging task of localization, utilizing learning in specific modules may be more effective than learning the entire process.
 Not only that, but our method also consistently outperforms AS by a large margin in all scenes.
 Compared with the state-of-the-art 2D-2D localization method, our method outperforms HLoc+SG in all scenes except Great Court.
 Note that although HLoc+SG has higher accuracy than our method on Great Court, its speed is about $6$ times slower than our method, which can be seen in Fig.\ref{fig:cmp_time}.